-The primary analysis set for efficacy analysis is defined as the Full Analysis Set (FAS), which will include all participants who (1) are randomized into Part A of the study and (2) have received at least 1 dose of study treatment if randomized to 1 of the RDV treatment groups.
+The primary analysis set for efficacy analysis is defined as the full analysis set (FAS), which will include all participants who (1) are randomized into Part A of the study and (2) have received at least 1 dose of RDV.
 Participants will be grouped according to the treatment to which they were randomized.